-Last year we had visits from alumni students who came back to give talks about their experiences while at school with us and how the skills they developed in Physics IB have helped them with their degrees in General Engineering and Design Engineering.
+In the last year we had visits from alumni students who came back to give talks about their experiences while at school with us and how the skills they developed in Physics IB have helped them with their degrees in General Engineering, Design Engineering and Astrophysics.
 It was so lovely to welcome them back and to hear how well they are continuing to do.
 We also had an alumni student who helped us with a Rocket Science workshop we were running.
 They are very much still a part of our wider Physics family.